international tiger day

 Successes:

-• Community Involvement: Local communities are actively participating in tiger conservation, reducing conflict and promoting sustainable livelihoods.
+• Community Involvement: Local communities actively participate in tiger conservation, reducing conflict and promoting sustainable livelihoods.

 • Project Tiger: India’s program has helped raise the tiger population from 200 to over 3,000.